Tillerson wades into a political minefield in South Korea

 - He arrives in South Korea Friday after a visit to Tokyo, and then proceeds to China

-Seoul (CNN)Less than 50 days into the job, US Secretary of State Rex Tillerson has arrived in South Korea facing a host of issues that would test even the most seasoned diplomat.
+Seoul (CNN)Less than 50 days into the job, US Secretary of State Rex Tillerson has arrived in South Korea facing a host of issues that would test even the most seasoned diplomat. s

 The impeachment of President Park Geun-hye one week ago has not only upended domestic politics, it has raised questions over the balance of Washington-Seoul relations at a time of heightened tensions on the Korean peninsula.